influxdata/giraffe/CONTRIBUTING.md

 ### Developing with an external app

-To test changes in this repository without publishing a new version, use the `make run` target, which will start a development server that rebuilds the `dist` folder you make changes to source files.
+To test changes in this repository without publishing a new version, use the `yarn start` script, which will start a development server that rebuilds the `dist` folder you make changes to source files.
-Typically you would be able to use `npm link` to see this development version in an external app, but attempting to do so with this library will throw a [confusing error](https://reactjs.org/warnings/invalid-hook-call-warning.html#duplicate-react).
+Typically you would be able to use `yarn link` to see this development version in an external app, but attempting to do so with this library will throw a [confusing error](https://reactjs.org/warnings/invalid-hook-call-warning.html#duplicate-react).

 As a workaround: